ATTITUDE INDICATOR TYPE F4C

 The main display area is illuminated by 4 bulbs, via red acrylic / Perspex.

-The motors are quadrature phase type, and angle feedback is via synchro control transmitters for pitch and roll, and precision potentiometers for the flight director button position.
+The motors are all quadrature phase type, and angle feedback is via synchro control transmitters for elevation and bank angles, and precision potentiometers for the flight director button position.

 Luckily I was given a scanned copy of AP102B-0303-1 which contained a great description and circuit diagram of the attitude indicator, this happened to also coincide (within weeks) with the acquisition of the correct Mc.
 Murdo Red connector, suddenly enabling testing after years of ownership.